 We believe Space can do more for Earth

 Space4Impact wants to maximize the positive impact of Space technologies on Earth by linking New Space companies to non-space markets.
-The goal is to internationally boost the growing New Space Economy in line with the UN SDGs.

 The New Space sector is a fast-growing market, boosting the historical institutional Space exploration programs into commercial applications.
 Bryce Space & Technology and Morgan Stanley estimates that the roughly $366 billion global Space industry in 2019 could surge to over $1 trillion by 2040.
 At the same time, Space applications, such as Earth Observation (EO) and geolocation, increasingly play a key role when it comes to achieving the UN Sustainable Development Goals (SDGs).